-Role: Manager of Children & Technology Lab, Senior Lecturer in Psychology, University of Sussex
+Role: Head of Children & Technology Lab, Professor in Psychology, University of Sussex

 Research areas: Children's social interaction, children's technology, especially for collaboration, children with autism, autism and technology, children's literacy and reading comprehension

 In the ChaTLab we aim to understand and support children working and playing together, at school and at home, in typical and atypical development, with peers, with parents and with teachers.
 We have a special interest in how technology can help or hinder this.

 An underlying theme of our work is the role of social interaction and collaboration in learning and development.
 How do interactions between peers support learning?
 How do parents scaffold children's learning at home?
 What role do teachers play in supporting children to become independent learners?
 And how might technology be used creatively and innovatively to support all of these interactions?